magnifiq/react-contact-list/README.md

+# Purpose and details
-#The purpose of the project was to create an app with contact cards where a user can se info about his contacts.React practice
+-- The purpose of the project was to create an app with contact cards where a user can se info about his contacts.

+-- React practice

-The last version of the app was created 12/17/2022.
+-- The last version of the app was created in 12/17/2022.

 # Getting Started with Create React App